LeoIta/Angular/src/documentation/directives.md

 #### HostBinding

 Adding `HostBinding()` decorator to a variable, you can read and edit the properties of the HTML element without having a custom constructor.
-The argument of `HostBinding()` is the DOM property we want to change, e.g. `'style.backgroundColor'`, and the property's value will be the value assigned to that property.
+The argument of `HostBinding()` is the DOM property you want to change, e.g. `'style.backgroundColor'`, and the property's value will be the value assigned to that property.

 ```
   @HostBinding('style.backgroundColor') bgColor: string = color;